 Veterans Disability Benefits for Military Service Injuries

-Service members who suffer injury in the course of military duty are entitled to disability compensation, medical care and other benefits.
-Service-related disabilities may be physical impairments, psychological disorders, serious illness or a combination of conditions.
+Service members who suffer injury in the course of military duty are entitled to disability compensation and medical care.
+Service-related disabilities may be physical impairments, psychological disorders, serious illnesses or a combination of these.

-- Post-traumatic stress disorder (PTSD) — arising from combat-related stressors or from non-combat events, including PTSD in female veterans
+- Post-traumatic stress disorder (PTSD) — arising from combat-related stressors or from non-combat events

 - Traumatic brain injury (TBI) — from concussion symptoms to profound brain damage